patriciogonzalezvivo/eyeo16/README.md

 ![](imgs/jung.jpg ) <!-- {_class="fragment"} -->

 Note:
-…spiraling back to psychology

-I mention I was a misfit
+Another synchronicity happened while I was making Efecto Mariposa, but to explain it, and to explain what I mean by synchronicity, I'm going to spiral back to psychology

-**Buenos Aires**, together with Paris and Upper West Side, is one of the last places on the world where people do (and like) **Psychoanalyst**.
+I'm from Buenos Aires, which, together with Paris and the Upper East Side, is one of the last places in the world where people do Psychoanalysis.

-So while everybody was on to this guy:
+Among Buenos Aires psychologists, everyone was into this guy:

-[FREUD]
+FREUD.

-I was on to this other guy.
+But I was into this other guy.

-[JUNG]
 … his archenemy.
 Carl Gustave Jung.

-Like most **archenemies**, they use to be friends.
-Jung, was in fact his favorite disciple.
-Freud even name him his sucesor at the head of the International Psychoanalytical Association.
+Like most archenemies, they use to be friends.
+Jung was Freud's favorite student.

 --